Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 Buy King David apple trees here

-• 4th Apple tree - Cripps Pink
+• 4th Apple trees - Cripps Pink

-See also Cripps Pink
+Cripps Pink apples

 Cripps Pink is a late-season apple variety.
 The flavor is surely too good to leave to the deer and birds, and it is also it has only average disease-resistance, but we included it on this list because the apples will hang on the tree well into winter, meaning they will stay accessible to wildlife even in heavy snow.